cbagwell/em28xx/README.md

-The purpose of this snapshot of the Linux em28xx driver is so that I can easily apply this trivial patch to my current Linux 4.15 kernel so that I can use my Hauppauge WinTV Dual HD tuner.
+The purpose of this snapshot of the Linux em28xx driver is so that I can easily apply this trivial patch to my current Linux 4.15 kernel so that I can use my Hauppauge WinTV Dual HD tuner without recompiling and reinstall the whole kernel tree.

 ```
 --- em28xx-cards.c.orig	2018-04-14 15:50:34.468784364 -0500